-If you’re a young aspiring musician or music producer, the prospect of getting a job in the music industry will be something that to you seems like nothing more than a pipe dream.
+If you’re a young aspiring musician or music producer, figuring out how to get into the music industry will no doubt seem like a nearly impossible task and feel like nothing but a pipe dream.

 While you would love for your dream to become a reality, you find yourself asking the same old question, how do I actually make it happen?

 You know that you could take the corporate route and go in at the bottom of the ladder for a brand like MTV or an independent record label and gradually work your way up.

 But what about if you want to be the performer, the writer, or the producer, what are the steps you need to take to actually make it somewhere with your music?